ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 (C) corresponds to the exchange between the Client and  the Broker, where the Client sends its access token to the Broker and establishes a secure connection with the Broker.
 Depending on the Information received in (A), the connection set-up may involve, for example, a DTLS handshake, or other protocols.
 Depending on the application, the set up phase may be skipped: for example, if OSCORE is used directly.

-In addition, this document describes an Optional Discovery though Broker (O), where an anonymous Clients MAY discover the topic categories, topics resources, the AS and KDC from the Broker.
+In addition, this document describes an Optional Discovery though Broker (O), where an anonymous Clients MAY discover the topic categories, topics resources, the AS and the KDC from the Broker.

 It must be noted that Clients maintain two different security associations.
 On the one hand, the Publisher and the Subscriber clients have a security association with the Broker, which, as the ACE RS, verifies that the Clients are authorized (Security Association 1).
 On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2) while sending it through the broker.
 The Security Association 1 is set up using AS and a transport profile of {{RFC9200}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.